-Handle with gloves.
-Following good laboratory practice the gloves should be checked for tears before use and proper glove removal technique to should be used when removing them.
-Dispose of used gloves as contaminated chemical waste.
-Wash and dry hands.

-Gloves should be of the standard to satisfy the specifications of EU directive 89/686/EEC and the standard EN 374 derived form it.
+Handle wearing gloves.
+Gloves must be inspected before use.
+Use proper glove removal technique (without the glove touching the skin) to avoid skin contact with the product.
+Dispose of contaminated gloves as chemical dry waste in accordance with applicable laws and good laboratory practices.
+Wash and dry the hands.
+Gloves must satisfy the specifications of EU directive 89/686/EEC and the standard EN 374 derived from it.